archanasheshadri/OpenStreetMap-Data-Case-Study/README.md

 ## Problems Encountered in the Map

-After initially downloading a small sample size of the Pittsburgh area and running it against a provisional .py file, I noticed three main problems with the data, which I will discuss in the following order:
+After initially downloading a small sample size(sample_file.py) of the Pittsburgh area and running it against a inspect_street_names.py file, I noticed three main problems with the data, which I will discuss in the following order:

 * Abbreviated street names (“S Graham St”, "E Warrington Ave")
-* There were also many uncommon street names like 'Terrace' which had to be identified to consider it valid.
 * Incorrect postal code (Pittsburgh area zip codes all begin with “15” - found that one of the postal codes was "14233" which has to be "15233")
 * Street names in second level “k” tags pulled from Tiger GPS data and divided into segments, in the following format:
 ```xml